Skip to main content

 There are three parameters you can use:

-• name - can be used to enable a filter on the query can also used to pass a parameter
+• name - can be used to enable a filter on the query.
+Can also be used to pass a parameter

 • cond - is the condition that should be added to the query when the filter is enabled.
 This can be a callback, even async